 The below analysis provides an overview of the main characteristics of the different types of programs, and compares their main features to the other programs and to those that have been implemented with GEF support to date.
 The categories below do not intend to be exhaustive, nor are they necessarily mutually exclusive.
-Typically, some of these will present similar features, and there will exist hybrid forms of these instruments.
+Typically, some of these will present similar features, and there will be hybrid forms of these instruments.

-Sector Investment Programs (SIPs) represent a tool to channel large-scale, long-term investment into specific economic sectors, whereas strategic investment funds - while presenting similar characteristics from an operational perspective - target themes and topics that go beyond traditional economic "sector" definitions.
-SIPs were more widely used during the 1990s, and gradually evolved towards SIFs, representing today's practice in terms of integrated approaches to development assistance.
-In the environment sector, the World Bank spearheaded for example the Strategic Investment Program on Sustainable Land Management (through TERRAFRICA), and more recently the Strategic Investment Funds on Forests or Climate Change.
-The TerrAfrica platform is an interesting case, in that it began as a program - and indeed the GEF participated in its early inception - but evolved into a platform or a partnership, to which donors and executing agencies contributed differently.
-The SIP then became the operational tool through which TerrAfrica sub-projects (investment projects) were implemented The TerrAfrica platform was funded by donors such as France, Norway, Netherlands and the European Union, and implemented at national level by agencies such as World Bank, FAO, IFAD, or UNDP.
-GEF funding contributed to the TerrAfrica platform, through individual projects amounted to US\$ 150 million, and co-financing represented over US\$ 800 million18.
+SIPs represent a tool to channel large-scale, long-term investment into specific economic sectors, whereas strategic investment funds-while presenting similar characteristics from an operational perspective-target themes and topics that go beyond traditional economic "sector" definitions.
+SIPs were more widely used during the 1990s, and gradually evolved toward SIFs, representing today's practice in terms of integrated approaches to development assistance.
+In the environment sector, the World Bank spearheaded for example the Strategic Investment Program on Sustainable Land Management (through TerrAfrica), and more recently the Strategic Investment Funds on Forests or Climate Change.
+The TerrAfrica platform is an interesting case, in that it began as a program-and indeed the GEF participated in its early inception-but it evolved into a platform or a partnership, to which donors and executing agencies contributed differently.
+The SIP then became the operational tool through which TerrAfrica subprojects (investment projects) were implemented.
+The TerrAfrica platform was funded by donors such as France, Norway, the Netherlands, and the European Union, and implemented at national level by agencies such as the World Bank, United Nations Food and Agriculture Organization (FAO), the International Fund for Agricultural Development (IFAD), or United Nations Development Programme (UNDP).
+GEF funding contributed to the TerrAfrica platform, through individual projects amounted to \$150 million, and cofinancing represented over \$800 million (FAO 2016).
 While the TerrAfrica SIP in itself consisted in a programmatic approach, the GEF's contribution to it was still operationalized through individual projects.
-Coordination among the different projects did not occur at the level of the GEF, though it did benefit from GEF funding (through UNEP).
+Coordination among the different projects did not occur at the level of the GEF, although it did benefit from GEF funding (through United Nations Environment Programme).

-SIPs were designed as an investment mechanism to channel funding towards covering expenditures of a given sector.
+SIPs were designed as an investment mechanism to channel funding toward covering expenditures of a given sector.
 They were intended to cover all relevant public expenditure (both current and capital) and policies of the targeted sectors.
-Under the SIP mechanism, the government - who often is the direct beneficiary of assistance - or private sector, had to be directly in charge of managing and administering expenditures.
-Implementation arrangements were intended to be common to all financiers, and the use of local capacity, rather than long-term technical assistance, was promoted19.
+Under the SIP mechanism, the government-who often is the direct beneficiary of assistance-or private sector, had to be directly in charge of managing and administering expenditures.
+Implementation arrangements were intended to be common to all financiers, and the use of local capacity, rather than long-term technical assistance, was promoted (World Bank 2000).
 Most importantly, SIPs were to be based on a clearly enunciated and nationally developed strategy and policy framework.
-This allowed for SIPs to support multi-donor approaches, where multiple sources of financing would be tapped to support a coherent set of nationally-driven investments in a specific sector.
-The fundamental objective of the SIP was to achieve higher level impact across a sector, and to fulfil a broader scope of needs than could be addressed by a single project approach.
-The multi-donor and multi-stakeholder approach was strongly encouraged at the start of the SIP development process, but later evaluations found that this was the hardest element to achieve20.
-In many regards, it was thought that SIPs would only be successful if all donors signed on to the same framework, using common procedures for
+This allowed for SIPs to support multidonor approaches, where multiple sources of financing would be tapped to support a coherent set of nationally-driven investments in a specific sector.
+The fundamental objective of the SIP was to achieve higher-level impact across a sector, and to fulfil a broader scope of needs than could be addressed by a single project approach.
+The multidonor and multistakeholder approach was strongly encouraged at the start of the SIP development process, but later evaluations found that this was the hardest element to achieve (World Bank 1996).
+In many regards, it was thought that SIPs would only be successful if all donors signed on to the same framework, using common procedures for procurement, training, and reporting.
+The success of SIPs was to be measured through shared high-level sector-wide indicators, corresponding to the objectives of the national policy (TerrAfrica, n.d.).